Skip to main content

 Meals

-Students receive funds digitally disbursed to a debit account of their choosingto use for meals.
+Students receive funds digitally disbursed to a debit account of their choosing to use for meals.
 On Wednesday evenings, group meals will be provided at different restaurants in the District.

 Packing